haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd.md

   - A set of **worker nodes** that form the *Workload Plane*, which is where your workloads (or applications) run.

+* Everything in Kubernetes is represented by an **object**.
+  - You create and retrieve these objects via the *Kubernetes API*.
+  - These objects are usually defined in one or more *manifest* files in either *YAML* or *JSON* format.

 ## Introducing the Kubernetes API objects

 ## Running applications in Pods